 Requests for funding will be accepted after a submitted manuscript has been accepted for publication by the publisher, but before it has been published.

 Note that we no longer accept applications for manuscripts that have not yet been submitted or accepted, for administrative reasons.
-If you would like to check the status of available funds at any time during your manuscript submission process, please contact us.
+If you would like to check the status of available funds at any time during your manuscript submission or review process, please contact us.

 To find out whether a publication meets the criteria for funding before submitting your manuscript, please contact us.
 Reimbursements can not be granted for previously published works.